Become a Pilot with FTA

 WHAT IS THE CHEAPEST ROUTE TO BECOMING A COMMERCIAL AIRLINE PILOT?

 No element of flight training is cheap, but modular training offers a great, stage-by-stage way to complete your flight training – with consistency in instruction and aircraft availability.
-At FTA, we aim to make the training as flexible as possible, regardless of whether you choose full-time or part-time programmes.
+We aim to make the training as flexible as possible, regardless of whether you choose full-time or part-time programmes.

 WHY ARE pilot TRAINING COSTS SO HIGH?